Introduction

 What is a Bass Trap?

 Bass traps are an acoustic treatment that helps reduce low end frequency problems in a room.
 They are designed to help treat a room where the sound is “boomy”.
 This “boomy” effect happens when the corners of a room (where wall meets wall or wall meets ceiling), which are more solidly built up, reflect these low frequencies and create standing waves.
-The standing waves are where the distance between diagonal corners is the same as the distance between the peak and trough of a specific low frequency (or harmonic of the frequency at half, quarter length etc.).
+The standing waves are where the distance between diagonal corners is the frequency at half, quarter length, etc.

 Why are Bass Traps Important?